microsoft/OpenHack-FHIR/MC4H/Challenge5-FHIRSyncDV/ReadMe.md

    * Click **Save**. **NOTE: If Save is disabled even after updating all fields, you have older version of the solution.
 Upgrade the solution**

 ## Configure Entity and Attributes Maps in Dataverse

 > NOTE: A set of default Entity and Attribute maps are deployed out of the box with the Sync Admin for FHIR application, configured based on the FHIR US Common Core standard.
-In this exercise, you will enable and use a few of these default maps with US Common Core formatted Synthea data.<br><br>
-> For more information on the default maps, the JSONPath syntax used, and how to modify or create maps, review [Dataverse Entity and Attribute Mapping](../Docs/ManageSyncAgentMaps.md)
+In this exercise, you will enable and use a few of these default maps with US Common Core formatted Synthea data.
+For more information on the default maps, the JSONPath syntax used, and how to modify or create maps, review [Dataverse Entity and Attribute Mapping](../Docs/ManageSyncAgentMaps.md).

 1. Sign in to [Power Apps](https://make.powerapps.com/)
 2. From the upper-right corner, select the **environment** where you deployed the FHIR Sync Agent.